 On Sunday, we were asking the question, what's the measure?
 How do we, better yet, how does God measure our lives?
 The message began and ended with a quartet singing, "Seasons of Love" from Rent.
-Thanks to Still Waters for the idea.
-Here are a couple snippets from the service, which incorporated the lectionary texts from Amos and Luke:
+Thanks to

 Back in the 8th century B.C.E. there was a prophet named Amos.
 Once, Amos had a vision from God.
 In it, he saw God standing beside a wall that had been built with the help of a plumb line - and in case you’re not sure what a plumb line is I just happen to have one with me today.
 A plumb line is a tool used in construction to make sure that the walls are built perfectly straight.
 If you hang it off the side of a building and wait for it to stop moving then that would give you a perfectly straight, vertical line to use as your guide.